Milan-Jobanputra/single-product-landing-page-with-React.js/README.md

 Here we called first product title via headerjs.

 After that We can add Features and proudct js for information of the product.

+Then create a CallToAction.js file and create a section.